 If the exposure is fatal, the victim most likely will die within five days.
 If death does not occur in that time, the victim will most likely recover.
 There is no known antidote for ricin poisoning.

-For more information about ricin and other biological agents, visit the next page.
+For more information about ricin and other biological agents, check out the links below.

 More Great Links